emmiegit/chess/README.md

 "Worstfish" -fcp "mallard-chess -N 10000 worstfish" -fUCI
 ```

+These chess engines are my implementation of some of the silly strategies used in [tom7](http://tom7.org)'s fantastic video [30 Weird Chess Algorithms: Elo World](https://www.youtube.com/watch?v=DpXy041BIlA).

 ## Requirements

 Because the engine uses [stockfish](https://stockfishchess.org/) for actual game engine decisioning, it must be installed and available in your `$PATH`.